 Established Citizens Advisory Committees assist in the areas of Finance, Athletics, School Safety, Facilities, and Technology.
 In addition, two general advisory committees serve in the areas of Community Education and Career and Technology Education.
 You can learn more about each of them on our website under Community.

 Openings currently exist on the committees for Facilities, Finance, Technology, Athletics, and Career and Technical Education, but interested applicants are welcome in all areas throughout the year.

-If you would like to be considered for one of the advisory committees, please submit a letter of interest to the Board Secretary, 240 Villa Crest Drive, State College, PA 16801 or email Mary Jenn Dorman, Board Secretary.
+If you would like to be considered for one of the advisory committees, please submit a letter of interest to the Board Secretary, 240 Villa Crest Drive, State College, PA 16801 or email Lynn Tressler, Board Secretary.